-Main objective of orofacial pain management in the postgraduate course is to lectures on the basis of the diagnosis and treatment of the disease with a pain, abnormal sensation, sensory paralysis, abnormal movement and motor paralysis in the orofacial area, in particular, mechanism of pain, neuropathic pain, so on.
+Main objective of orofacial pain management in the postgraduate course is to lectures on the basis of the diagnosis and treatment of the disease with a pain, abnormal sensation, sensory paralysis, abnormal movement, motor paralysis and temporomandibular disorders in the orofacial area, in particular, mechanism of pain, neuropathic pain, temporomandibular disorders, so on.

-Lecture $14:00 \sim 16:00$, every Monday from Oct.19 to Dec.21 Special Lecture A special lecture has been held on Friday $17:15 \sim 19:15$ December.
-Journal Club The fourth Wednesday every month, $18:00 \sim 19:00$ Oriental oral medicine Seminar The fourth Wednesday every month, $18:00 \sim 19:00$
+Lecture 17:00~19:00, on Wednesday, Oct. to Dec., 3-4 times Special Lecture A special lecture has been held on Friday 17:15~19:15 December.
+Journal Club The fourth Wednesday every month, 18:00~19:00 Oriental oral medicine Seminar The fourth Wednesday every month, 18:00~19:00

-The purpose of practice is to study the basis of the diagnosis and treatment of the disease with a pain, abnormal sensation, sensory paralysis and motor paralysis in the orofacial area
+The purpose of practice is to study the basis of the diagnosis and treatment of the disease with a pain, abnormal sensation, sensory paralysis, motor paralysis and temporomandibular disorders in the orofacial area.

-Clinical Conference has been held the fourth Wednesday every month, $18:00{\sim}19:00$ Clinical training has been performed on Monday, Tuesday , Thursday, Friday , $9:00{\sim}12:00$
+Clinical Conference has been held the fourth Wednesday every month, $18:00 \sim 19:00$ Clinical training has been performed on Monday, Tuesday, Thursday, Friday, $9:00 \sim 12:00$

-Goals/Outline: The main goal is to plane the design of Experiment concerning pain and abnormal sensation.
+The main goal is to plane the design of Experiment concerning pain and abnormal sensation, and to understand an importance of statistical methods for clinical study, and to select an appropriate method and use it on own study.